ANALYTICS SOLUTIONS2026-01-12

 With every additional channel they used, the shoppers spent more money in the store.
 Customers who used over four channels spent 9% more in the store, on average, when compared to those who used just one channel.

-Successful use-cases of Omnichannel Retailing
+Successful Use Cases of Omnichannel Retailing

-There are by now hundreds of examples of retailers who have implemented the omnichannel shopping experience (omnichannel retailing examples).
+There are now hundreds of examples of retailers who have implemented the omnichannel shopping experience (omnichannel retailing examples).
 Chipotle Mexican Grill is one of them.

 So clearly, the merger of two things is happening – a customer’s desire to shop how and where they want, and technology that allows businesses to deliver on that expectation.

-The study said while this omnichannel approach presented numerous opportunities for consumers, it could pose a challenge for retailers, particularly because no two consumers or categories had the same omnichannel profile.
+The study said that while this omnichannel approach presented numerous opportunities for consumers, it could pose a challenge for retailers, particularly because no two consumers or categories had the same omnichannel profile.

 So to succeed in today’s environment, retailers and manufacturers need to be aware of the consumer path to purchase across all channels, including online.